Hernán Crespo

-Hernán Jorge Crespo (/es/; born 5 July 1975) is an Argentine professional football coach and former player who is the head coach of Campeonato Brasileiro Série A club São Paulo.
+Hernán Jorge Crespo (/es/; born 5 July 1975) is an Argentine professional football coach and former player.
+He is considered one of the best strikers in the history of the Argentina national team.
+He is the current head coach of Atlas in Liga MX.

 A prolific striker, Crespo scored over 300 goals in a career spanning 19 years.
-At international level, he scored 35 goals and is Argentina's fourth highest goalscorer behind only Sergio Agüero, Gabriel Batistuta and Lionel Messi.
+At international level, he scored 35 goals and is Argentina's fifth highest goalscorer behind only Lautaro Martínez, Sergio Agüero, Gabriel Batistuta and Lionel Messi.
 He played in three FIFA World Cups: 1998, 2002, 2006.
 At club level, Crespo was the world's most expensive player when he was bought by Lazio from Parma in 2000 for €56 million (£35.5 million).
 He was top scorer in the 2000–01 Serie A with 26 goals, playing for Lazio.
-He is widely regarded as one of the best strikers of all time.
+He is widely regarded as one of the best strikers of his generation.

 Crespo's awards include three Serie A scudetti, a Copa Libertadores, a Premier League title and an Olympic Games silver medal.
 In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players.
 Crespo never received a red card during his career.